 Ser Jaime Lannister's army defeats a riverland army under the command of Ser Edmure Tully in a battle under the walls of Riverrun and besieges the capital of the riverlands.
 Because it is surrounded by the Tumblestone and the Red Fork, Jaime sets up three camps to lay an effective siege.
 For services rendered to the new king, Joffrey Baratheon, Janos Slynt receives Harrenhal, which previously belonged to Lady Shella Whent.

 Meanwhile, Robb Stark gathers the northern bannermen and marches south to rescue his imprisoned father, Eddard.
 At the Twins, he agrees to marry a daughter of Lord Walder Frey in return for crossing of the Green Fork and an alliance with House Frey.
 Robb sends Lord Roose Bolton southeast.
 While Tywin defeats Roose in the battle on the Green Fork, this allows Robb to head southwest toward Riverrun.
-Robb surprises Jaime's army in the Battle of the Whispering Wood and the Battle of the Camps, liberating Edmure and Riverrun and taking Jaime prisoner.
+Robb surprises Jaime's army in the Whispering Wood and the Battle of the Camps, liberating Edmure and Riverrun and taking Jaime prisoner.
 In response to Jaime's capture, Tywin sends Gregor, Ser Amory Lorch, and Vargo Hoat with his Brave Companions to burn and plunder the riverlands.

 A Clash of Kings